TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part3-EFC/007 +Create DbContext.md

 The DbContext has a similar responsibility.
 Furthermore, it is here we define how the database should look like.
 Sort of.

-Create a new class, "TodoContext" (or whatever), inside EfcDataAccess component.
+Create a new class, "TodoContext" (or AppContext, or whatever), inside EfcDataAccess component.
 It must inherit from `DbContext`, which is available after the installation of the NuGet packages, slide 5.

 ## Specifying the Database

 We need to specify which database to use.
-That's done in the inherited method `OnConfiguring(...)`.
+That's done in the inherited method `OnConfiguring(...)` (there are other approaches, we keep it simple, here).

 The class then currently looks like this: